Data Through Design

-We encourage artists to consider how data itself is ecological: how it accumulates, erodes, regenerates, or leaves traces.
+We encourage artists to consider how the city, our communities, and data itself can be understood as ecological and cyclical: what accumulates, erodes, regenerates, or lingers as traces?
 How might data be materialized, embodied, or inscribed by natural processes?
-How might art reveal the ways human systems and natural systems shape and respond to one another?
+How might art reveal the ways human and natural systems shape and respond to one another?

-Proposals might engage with living systems, natural cycles, or urban ecosystems.
+Proposals may engage with living systems, natural or urban ecologies, or information ecosystems.
 They might examine materiality and craft, murmurations and flows, entropy and genesis, or the sublime scale of ecological change.
-We are interested in work that allows data to be felt, witnessed, or transformed—whether through physicalization, interaction, or by revealing the ways nature itself records and inscribes change.
+We are especially interested in work that makes data felt, witnessed, or transformed—through physicalization, interaction, or by exposing how nature itself records and inscribes change.

 How to submit a proposal: